216software/logtopg/README.rst

 Stuff to do
 ===========

-*   Set up Circle CI to run unit tests as well as travis CI.
-Maybe post blog if one is vastly better than the other.

-*   Make it easy to discover the version number in an interactive session.
-Research a few ways to do this and then pick the best.

 *   Figure out how to discover when something can't be adapted, and then store a string version of it instead.